Defi-Project-list/daemons/backend/messages/README.md

 Swaps a token for another one.
 Currently all swaps go through the same AMM, but in the future the user will have the possibility of specifying their favorite exchange.

+### Transfer

+Sends a certain amount of tokens to the specified address.

 ## Note: